 Conversational commerce is the use of voice technology, such as smart speakers, to interact with a specific brand or authorize the purchase of a product or service .
 For example, Amazon's Echo speaker with Alexa voice assistant allow users to verbally authorize purchases from Amazon's website.
 The Google Home speaker provides similar capabilities for Google channel partners, as does Apple's Siri-based Homepod speaker.Content Continues Below

-Companies started using conversational commerce in the mid-2010s with rudimentary social media interactions between customers and brands, as well as using direct marketing on social media platforms.
-It evolved as new channels emerge, some examples of which include smartphone text apps and messaging apps such as Facebook Messenger and WhatsApp.
-Chatbots that can interact with consumers and execute simple purchases can adapt to these channels, automating purchasing activity, taking on more complex tasks as AI technology improves.
+Companies started using conversational commerce in the mid-2010s to encourage social media interactions between customers and brands.
+Early strategies evolved as new communication channels emerged, some examples of which include smartphone text apps and messaging apps such as Facebook Messenger and WhatsApp.
+Conversational commerce can be used by customer service representatives to answer customer questions and cross-sell or upsell products.

 How conversational commerce works